 A Third of Revenue on the Line: Cascade’s High-Stakes Compliance Mandate

-Cascade Environmental, a nationwide environmental drilling company headquartered in Bothell, Washington, faced a critical inflection point.
-With over 40 offices across the U.S. and a small but agile IT team, Cascade needed to ensure that the sensitive data tied to its field operations—particularly CMMC-regulated job site and worksite assessments—remained protected as it evaluated Microsoft 365 Copilot.
+Cascade Environmental (Cascade), the leading field services contractor for drilling and remediation in the United States, faced a critical inflection point.
+With 30 offices across the U.S. and a small but agile IT team, Cascade needed to ensure that the sensitive data tied to its field operations remained protected as it prepared to introduce Microsoft 365 Copilot to all departments.
+The stakes were high.

 Challenge: Sensitive Data Leaks Loomed as Copilot Rolled Out